HMS Severn (P282): Post-reactivation

 Severn was painted in a Western Approaches camouflage scheme in time for her recommissioning ceremony alongside HMS Belfast in the Pool of London on 28 August 2021.
 The historic scheme is a tribute to sailors who fought in the Battle of the Atlantic.
 She thereafter, in her role as the navigation training ship, conducted a Fleet Navigation Officer course in mid-September, a week-long training cruise for navigation officers of larger warships.

+In August 2026, together with HMS St Albans and HMS Duncan, Severn monitored the Russian ships Admiral Levchenko, Neustrashimy, General Skobelev and Sparta as they moved south from the North Sea through the English Channel.